CALLING ALL SCOUTS

 A TENNESSEE RETREAT in RURAL ROLLING HILLS

 Welcome!
 This is a warm and open invite to scouts in the region to visit this creativity camp.
-Created by a Girl Scout Alumnae who looks fondly upon her scouting experiences as a scout and leader, this 5 acre retreat center and small burgeoning farm with an additional 12 acre riverside camping zone featuring huge pasture field, extensive wooded area and a trail from the bluff down to the river bed with a nice swimming hole is a perfect opportunity for troops in urban or suburban areas to have a rural farm experience from learning about the garden to interacting with the chickens, rabbits, donkeys, cats and 3-legged Pyrenees in a safe alternative to the few sanctioned Girl Scout camps in Tennessee.
+Created by a Girl Scout Alumnae who looks fondly upon her scouting experiences as a scout and leader, this 5 acre retreat center and small burgeoning farm with an additional 12 acre riverside campground featuring huge pasture field, extensive wooded area and a trail from the bluff down to the river bed with a nice swimming hole is a perfect opportunity for troops in urban or suburban areas to have a rural farm experience from learning about the garden to interacting with the chickens, donkeys, cats, 3-legged Pyrenees, and a black rabbit in a safe alternative to the few sanctioned Girl Scout camps in Tennessee.
 Those in rural areas are also welcome to explore the different landscape found here near the Natchez Trace and service opportunities are available.

 From primitive camping and Buffalo River access to accessing the lodge or artist residency house, accommodations for your troop is varied but suitable for your troop's age and skill level.
 See some pics of the lodges below.